PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 opt-in complete reconciliation dictionary as the unchanged first statement of the positive guard.
 Topological sort and layout inference retain their exact positions, and no scan is added.

+The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes layout only after a positive count.
+Strict characterization preserves its single-counter guard and reconciliation→sort→layout-inference order while requiring stable two-key `_final_instancenorm_static_shape_stats` evidence.
+The following broadcast owner remains adjacent.